Sublimatio

 Dreams of birds generally refer to sublimatio, and bird phobias may indicate fear of a necessary sublimatio.
 They are also often connected with a fear of death, death being the ultimate sublimatio whereby the soul is separated from the body.

-Edinger establishes the principal symbolic register of sublimatio — birds, flight, death — and articulates the radical claim that death itself is the ultimate sublimatio, the final separation of soul from corporeal matter.
+Edinger systematises the symbolic vocabulary of sublimatio — birds, flight, death — and identifies the ultimate instance of the operation as the separation of soul from body at physical death.

 Edinger, Edward F., Anatomy of the Psyche: Alchemical Symbolism in Psychotherapy, 1985thesis